dibu28/ChecksumFolder/README.md

 [`cpuid`](https://github.com/klauspost/cpuid) library.
 When SIMD instructions like SSE2 on x86 or ASIMD/NEON on ARM64 are present the
 program uses the accelerated `sha256-simd` implementation.
-HighwayHash also ships optimized assembly for Intel and ARM CPUs.
+HighwayHash also ships optimized assembly for x86 and ARM64 CPUs.
+No official armv7 assembly is provided.
 On older CPUs without these capabilities it transparently falls back to Go's standard implementations.
 This happens automatically at startup and works across different architectures.